 After the Great Depression, the popularity of tie dye in American culture died down a bit.
 Then, the nineteen sixties hit, and tie dye became one of the hottest trends.
 During the sixties, tie dye clothing was often associated with hippies and marijuana users, but not everyone that wore tie dye clothes was stoned hippies.
 That very stereotype would flood into the modern culture over fifty years down the road.
 Rock stars, such as Janis Joplin, donned tie dye clothing on stage, which only increased their popularity.
 The tie dye trend would continue into the seventies just as popular as ever.
 Do it yourself tie dye projects skyrocketed to the top of the market because everyone wanted to make their own tie dye.

 Welcome to the Future

 Fast forward to modern times, and tie dye is still as popular as ever.
 If you are looking for men's tie dye shirts long sleeve, you should turn to us at Cotton Creations.
 We have a long history of providing American made tie dye clothing at wholesale prices for those who order in bulk.
 The practice of tie dye and tie dye fashions have proven to be trends that are staples to the history and future of society.
-Contact our team to learn more about the various tie dye designs that we have to offer.
+Contact our team to learn more about buying t-shirts in bulk and the various long sleeve tie dye designs that we have to offer.